 Our Therapeutic Offer

-We share Bowden House School’s resources and have regular visits from our Speech and Language Therapist and CAHMS practitioner, who both carry out pupil assessments and support our staff with planning the most effective lessons for each pupil.
+We receive half termly visits from Bowden House School’s Speech and Language Therapist, who carries out pupil assessments and supports our staff with planning the most effective lessons for each pupil.

 The Bowden Garden